 The more I appreciated being able to dance, the more I started to really enjoy it.
 And soon, it became a kind of addiction to me, a healthy one.
 In fact, dancing has been like medicine to me.
 It is helping to strengthen my bones, redevelop my flexibility, and improve my balance and coordination.
 This has helped take the strain off of many of my joints and is improving my reflexes.
 When dancing, my core muscles are constantly engaged and slowly being strengthened.
 This helps to prevent all kinds of other possible injuries.

 With MS comes an extreme fatigue that often makes it difficult for me to concentrate on one activity for a long time.
 But dancing has helped me regain this focus because it challenges my mind as well as my body.
 Memorizing and synchronizing steps and patterns, and coordinating this with music and a partner, is great exercise for the mind.
 This mind-body connection also helps to strengthen my central nervous system, which is also being affected by MS. In addition, dancing for long periods of time increases my heart rate, which leads to increased blood flow to the brain.
 This means greater production of endorphins that help me avoid depression and stress, two of the greatest strains on the immune system.

-Multiple Sclerosis is a disease in which the immune system is attacked because the body mistakenly thinks the system is foreign and harmful.
+Multiple Sclerosis is a disease which breaks down the myelin sheath that is supposed to insulate and protect the nervous system.
 Because dancing allows me to release stress and have fun, it also helps to slow down this destruction process.